Feast of the Black Nazarene: Thanksgiving procession

 The festivities begin with a thanksgiving procession usually held in the late evening of December 30 before the start of its novena the following day, New Year's Eve.

 Pahalík

-The Black Nazarene image at the Quirino Grandstand during the traditional Pahalík.
+The Jesús Nazareno image at the Quirino Grandstand during the traditional Pahalík.

-The Pahalík ("kissing") is usually done a day or a few days before the actual start of the procession at the Quirino Grandstand.
+The Pahalík ("kissing") rite is usually done a day or a few days before the actual start of the procession at the Quirino Grandstand, on which the official processional image is placed at the center alongside a replica, either one of the 5 officially sanctioned by Quiapo Church, for the actual veneration itself.
 Devotees form long lines outside the Grandstand, waiting for hours to be able to touch the image of the Nazareno.

 The wiping of cloth on the image, which is also done during the actual procession itself, follows the folk belief that cloth can absorb the powers of a holy object, usually and specifically its curative abilities.
 This sanctity-through-contact descends from the ancient custom of ex brandea, cloth wiped on the bodies or tombs of the Twelve Apostles, itself part of the wider category of third-class relics.